Sarmkadan/gpu-image-processing/README.md

         Console.WriteLine($"MIME type: {formatter.GetMimeType()}");
     }
 }
-## PerformanceMonitoringServiceExtensionsValidation
+## ImageProcessingExtensionsValidation

-The `PerformanceMonitoringServiceExtensionsValidation` class provides validation extension methods for performance monitoring data structures in the GPU image processing library.
-It validates critical properties of `PerformanceMetricsWithTrends` and `PerformanceAlert` instances, returning detailed error messages when validation fails and providing convenience methods for fluent validation patterns.
+The `ImageProcessingExtensionsValidation` class provides extension methods for validating image processing types in the GPU image processing library.
+It validates critical properties of `ImageFormat`, `FilterType`, `Image`, and `string` (file extension) instances, returning detailed error messages when validation fails and providing convenience methods for fluent validation patterns.

 ### Key Features

+- Validates `ImageFormat` values to ensure they are not `Unknown`
+- Validates `FilterType` values to ensure they are not `None`
-- Validates `PerformanceMetricsWithTrends` instances with comprehensive property checks including null checks, timestamp validation, and finite value constraints
+- Validates `Image` instances with comprehensive property checks (dimensions, channels, file size, paths, format, timestamps)
-- Validates `PerformanceAlert` instances with message validation, timestamp checks, and finite value validation
+- Validates file extension strings to ensure they are properly formatted
 - Provides `IsValid()` convenience methods for quick validation checks
 - Provides `EnsureValid()` methods that throw exceptions when validation fails
 - Returns detailed error messages through `Validate()` methods for debugging and error handling